 The department has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools (which may also be useful for colleges).
-In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance Promoting children and young people's emotional health and wellbeing.
+In addition, Public Health England has produced a range of resources to support Upper KS2 and secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance Promoting children and young people's emotional health and wellbeing.
 Its resources include social media, forming positive relationships, smoking and alcohol.
-See 'Rise Above' website for links to all materials and lesson plans.
+Formerly called 'Rise Above', it has now been branded Every Mind Matters.
+See this website for links to all materials and lesson plans.

-Looked after children and previously looked after children

-Children who are looked after or who have been previously looked after are a particularly vulnerable group.
+Looked after children and previously looked after children Children who are looked after or who have been previously looked after are a particularly vulnerable group.
 The most common reason for children being looked after is as a result of abuse and/or neglect.
 The school will ensure that staff have the skills, knowledge and understanding to keep looked after children safe.

 In particular, the school will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 They should also have information about the child's care arrangements and the levels of authority delegated to the carer by the local authority.